 The Bridge Home by Padma Venkatraman

 This is the story of sisters and brothers and resiliency and courage.
-Set in India, Viji writes this story as letters to you, her little sister Rukku who has intellectual disabilities.
+Set in India, Viji writes this story as letters to her little sister Rukku who has intellectual disabilities.
 She recalls how the two of them ran away from an abusive father and sick mother to the big city where they meet two friendly brothers and live with them under a bridge, scrabbling to survive by collecting trash.
-Their days are hard but Viji learns how much more capable her sister is then she previously thought.
-For example, Rukku makes beautiful bead necklaces that earn them money for food.
-Rukku is also a kind soul, mourning worms who have died and adopting a stray dog.
-Then when a bad trash man finds their home, the four kids escape to a mosquito-filled cemetery filled.
-Not long after, Rukku gets a terrible cough and fever.
+After moving to a mosquito-filled cemetery filled, Rukku gets a terrible cough and fever.
 So does one of the brothers.
-What happens next will almost destroy Viji.
-She wonders. how prayers and faith can coexist with misery and pain.
+What happens next almost destroys Viji.
+She wonders how prayers and faith can coexist with misery and pain.
 She wonders how life can move on.
 Ultimately, it is the kindness of her new family that helps her see more in the future than misery.
 It’s an honest, eye-opening story that reveals the plight of many homeless children in India and yet, finds a way to be hopeful, too.

 Tiger Boy by Mitlali Perkins

 Neel and his sister hope to find the reserve’s escaped tiger cub before Mr. Gupta who wants to kill the cub.